powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 Let consider a network that is composed of one AC network, and one DC network.
-The voltage source converter is the link between AC and DC networks, it is linked to **one** AC bus at one side, and two DC nodes at the other side.
+The voltage source converter is the link between AC and DC networks, it is linked to **one** AC bus at one side, and two DC buses at the other side.
 Please note that converters with a second optional AC terminal are not supported by Open Load Flow.

-The converter can control either the power received by the AC network (`P_PCC` control mode) or the voltage between its two DC nodes (`V_DC` control mode).
+The converter can control either the power received by the AC network (`P_PCC` control mode) or the voltage between its two DC buses (`V_DC` control mode).
 At least one of the voltage source converters of the DC network must be in `V_DC` mode.
 Otherwise, an exception will be thrown.

 In addition to the control modes `P_PCC` and `V_DC`, the voltage source converter can be set in two modes :